“On Agency”, part 2 of the 3-part workshop series “Circulation of knowledge, agency and branding in a museum setting”

 Maximum no. of participants: 12

 What is agency and how does it manifest in a museum setting?
-We can empirically understand our agency as our capacity to carry out an intentional action, while at the same time acknowledging the limitations we might face in executing it and the value judgements we make in the process.
-However, it is more challenging to acknowledge and understand how the agencies of other actors shape and impact the world as we experience it.
+We can understand our own agency empirically as our capacity to carry out an intentional action.
+At the same time, we can acknowledge the limitations we might face in executing what we intended, and the value judgements we make in the process.
+However, it is more challenging to acknowledge and understand how the agencies of other actors shape and impact our experiences and understanding especially in relation to art and culture.

-This workshop explores the concept of agency and how it is articulated in a museum setting by using the Stedelijk’s collection and exhibition design as a case study.
-Through both on site practical activities and in class discussion, we will consider:
+This workshop explores the concept of agency, how it has historically developed and in turn how it has shaped cultural history and production.
+It examines how agency is articulated in a museum setting through historical and contemporary examples, and uses the Stedelijk’s collection and exhibition design as a case study.
+Through on site practical activities and in class discussion, we will consider:

 - How does agency enter the discussion around art and our experience of it?